Snehal-Singh174/AdMobIntegration2Flutter/README.md

 ```

 ## :clap: And it's done!
-Feel free to mail me for any doubts/query
+Feel free to mail me for any query
 :email: singhsnehal174@gmail.com

 ## :heart: Owner
 Made with :heart:&nbsp;  by [Snehal Singh](https://github.com/Snehal-Singh174)